Toloka/toloka-kit/docs/reference/toloka.client.TolokaClient.patch_task_overlap_or_min.md

 **Examples:**

-Set an infinite overlap for a specific task in training.
+Setting an infinite overlap for a training task.

 ```python
 toloka_client.patch_task_overlap_or_min(task_id='1', infinite_overlap=True)
 ```

+{% note info %}

-**Note**: you can't set infinite overlap in a regular pool.
+You can't set infinite overlap in a regular pool.

+{% endnote %}